homan-uppu/writing/2-Essays/Fear equality.md

 It's not possible to slow down this shift because it's intrinsically tied to human progress.
 Every single thing that we create: stories, technology, policies work to make our world more asymmetric.

 Yet, we deeply crave equality, symmetry.
 As the world becomes more asymmetric, this craving for equality blinds us to the paths that enable us get what we want in our lives.
+And it prevents us from designing our society in a way that's aligned with reality, preventing us from getting what we collectively want: a safer, freer, happier world.

 The modern paradox is that it's easier than ever to get what you want because we have greater freedom to do and say what we want than ever before, and the technologies at our disposal are more powerful than ever before.
-Our difficulties stem from the fact that the habits that enabled us to get what we want in a more symmetrical (equal) world no longer help us get what want in an extremely asymmetrical world.
+Yet we find it difficult to do so because the habits that enabled us to get what we want in a more symmetrical (equal) world no longer help us get what want in an extremely asymmetrical world.
 Our understanding and habits are terribly outdated.

-We're mis-aligned with reality.
+Our habits are misaligned with reality.

-To understand why, we need to first see what causes asymmetry, and study how it's changing.
+To understand why, we need to first see what causes asymmetry, study how it's changing, and then introspect to see how our habits mislead us.

 ...

 Asymmetry is a function of complexity and leverage.

 We can model the process we follow to get what we want (whatever that may be) as a game.
 The "winning" criteria is feeling the satiation from getting what we want.
 Our process involves making decisions about what to do.
-Each decision takes us to a point where we see more choices that we have to decide from.
-(1)
+Each decision takes us to a point where we see more choices that we have to decide from. [^1]

 Therefore, our process to get the things we want resembles a decision tree:

 <>.

 Complexity is proportional to the number of possibilities in this process, or in other words, the number of possible paths you can take in this tree.
-More complex games have more possibilities than less complex games.
-(2)
+More complex games have more possibilities than less complex games. [^2]

 Whether you want to build a great company, make an emotionally moving work of art, or even improve your relationships, the process resembles this tree because it involves making choices out of an array of choices available at any given moment in time.
 And each choice you make influences the choices that are available next.